CSOIreland/PDF-API/README.md

 # PDF-API
-An API Web Application based to convert HTML to PDF based on the Open-Source Selenium engine
+An API Web Application to convert HTML to PDF based on the Open-Source Selenium engine